-There is a need to re-examine Town ordinances and to explore a wider range of measures to assure further infill and re-development is compatible with the historic character of the Town These ordinances include zoning, subdivision, demolition and preservation.
+There is a need to re-examine Town ordinances and to explore a wider range of measures to assure further infill and re-development is compatible with the historic character of the Town.
+These ordinances include zoning, subdivision, demolition and preservation.
 There is need for more review and control over construction of new houses to assure the desired compatibility.

-- Continue to counter the trend towards mansionization, re-examination of the Town's ordinances should continue to realign building coverage standards and to help assure that further infill, redevelopment, subdivisions, and re-subdivisions are compatible with the character of the Town. - Examine subdivision requirements as a means to help encourage compatible new houses. - Develop a demolition ordinance that enables the Town to work with the homeowner to avoid loss of existing historic houses
+- → Continue to counter the trend towards Mansionization, re-examination of the Town's ordinances should continue to realign building coverage standards and to help assure that further infill, redevelopment, subdivisions, and re-subdivisions are compatible with the character of the Town. - ○ Develop a demolition ordinance that enables the Town to work with the homeowner to avoid loss of existing historic houses